-Capture the rooms, communal areas and even nearby experiences to give the guests a real taste of your property and it’s surrounds.
+Capture the rooms, communal areas, and even nearby experiences to give the guests a real taste of your property and its surroundings.

 Your guests don’t necessarily need a VR headset to view at their end but to get the full 3D effect, they will need to don the headset.